-As service issues spread, the staff of our Rail Customer and Public Assistance ("RCPA") program worked behind the scenes with shippers and railroads, including many shippers of agricultural commodities, to resolve individual service problems.
-RCPA initiated weekly service calls with CP and BNSF, regular calls with operating personnel from other carriers, and conference calls with shipper organizations.
-It also intensified its monitoring of rail performance measures.
-Additionally, OPAGAC held meetings in Fargo, ND with dozens of shippers from several states to better understand their service issues.
+As service issues spread, the Office of Public Assistance worked behind the scenes with shippers and railroads, including many shippers of agricultural commodities, to resolve individual service problems.
+There were weekly service calls with CP and BNSF, regular calls with operating personnel from other carriers, and conference calls with shipper organizations.
+The Office of Public Assistance also intensified its monitoring of rail performance measures.
+Additionally, the Office of Public Assistance held meetings in Fargo, ND with dozens of shippers from several states to better understand their service issues.